Deadlock Clause Samples

 Deadlock.
 In the event that the Research Committee cannot reach agreement with respect to any matter that is subject to its decision-making authority, then the matter shall be referred to the Steering Committee for resolution.

 Deadlock.
 A deadlock shall be deemed to exist wherever a proposal, motion or resolution made by any Trustee is neither adopted nor rejected by a majority vote, or where a proposal, motion, or resolution is unable to be made at a meeting due to lack of a quorum at two (2) consecutively called meetings.
 In the event of a deadlock, a meeting of the Trustees shall be held at least ten (10) days after the deadlock has arisen for the purpose of either resolving the matter in dispute or agreeing upon the designation of a mediator to assist in the resolution of the matter in dispute.
-In the event a meeting is not held within ten (10) days after the deadlock has arisen, or if a mediator has not been appointed within 20 days after the deadlock has arisen, the dispute shall proceed to arbitration in accordance with s.
+In the event a meeting is not held within ten (10) days after the deadlock has arisen, the dispute shall proceed to arbitration in accordance with s.
 10.19(c);

 Deadlock.
 In the event that the members cannot come to an agreement on any matter the members agree to submit the issue to mediation to be paid for by the limited liability company.
 In the event the mediation is unsuccessful, they agree to seek arbitration under the rules of the American Arbitration Association.